 - Show seating layout and capacities

 How to apply

-Once you have received approval for your site plan, submit the Outdoor Boulevard Cafe Encroachment Agreement application form (PDF, 153 KB).
+Once you have received approval for your site plan, or if your Patio does not require a Building Permit, submit the Outdoor Boulevard Cafe Encroachment Agreement application form (PDF, 153 KB).
 Include the description of the encroachment and supporting documents such as photos and drawings.

 Application fee: $1763.75.
 The fee can be paid by cash, cheque (payable to City of Hamilton) or credit card.